 (d) Use the graph to comment on how the number of tyres in the stockpile is changing.
 (1 mark)

-(e) According to the model, how many tyres will the stockpile contain after a large number of years have passed?
-(1 marks)
+(e) According to the model, how many tyres will the stockpile contain after many years have passed?
+(2 marks)

 The network below shows the times, in minutes, taken by taxis to travel along roads between junctions A, B, C, ..., L.